 4. Ask for a phone number

-In the same first confirmation message, you can invite travelers to give their phone numbers, if it doesn’t already appear in the booking.
+Usually you already have the traveler’s number in your booking details notification.
+However, sometimes it’s not correct or sometimes they use WhatsApp with another number.
+You can always ask for it again if these cases happen.
+In the same first confirmation message, which is usually the automatic welcome message, you can invite travelers to re-confirm their phone numbers.
 As we said in the first point, phones are a better and easier communication channel.

 5. Send a private reminder